NuariProject/Company-Profile-Habaku/README.md

    ```

 2. **Set up the database**:
-   - Ensure you have SQL Server installed. you can request in email : nuari.br@gmail.com / bagaswijaya97@gmail.com
+   - Ensure you have SQL Server installed.
    - Create a new database and update the connection string in `appsettings.json` accordingly.
+     If you need the database schema, you can contact us.

 3. **Restore dependencies and build the project**:
    ```bash